 - Most affected children and adolescents function normally in other areas of their lives and are able to learn age appropriate skills despite not speaking in some important situations.

-- Approximately 1 % of the population has selective mutism.
+- Less than 1 % of the population has selective mutism.

-- Girls are twice as likely to develop this disorder than boys.
+- Girls and boys are both likely to develop this disorder.

 What causes selective mutism?

 There is no single known cause of selective mutism, but there are factors that make it more likely to develop.
-For example, being slow to warm up to new situations, the tendency to withdraw from new or unfamiliar situations early in life, a family history of an anxiety disorder including selective mutism, English as a second or other language, and speech or language problems.
+For example, being slow to warm up to new situations, the tendency to withdraw from new or unfamiliar situations early in life, a family history of an anxiety disorder including selective mutism, speech or language problems, and genetic factors.
 These factors can all play a role in the development of selective mutism.

 What maintains selective mutism?

-Within a few short months this cycle becomes an engrained habit for the child, and for the close adults in his or her life, which becomes harder and harder to break with each passing day.
+Within a few short months this cycle becomes an ingrained habit for the child, and for the close adults in his or her life, the cycle becomes harder and harder to break with each passing day.

 How is selective mutism diagnosed and treated?